Flax Processing, Linen Spinning & Creative Weaving

 Suitable for complete beginners and experienced spinners and weavers, you will come away with your own linen cushion cover or piece of artwork designed and created by you.

-Accommodation is available B & B in the Barn House and Farm House next door to Susie’s studio.
+Accommodation is available B & B in the Barn House next door to Susie’s studio.
 Please visit the Accommodation tab above for more details.

 To enquire about course and accommodation availability please click here